My Favorite Clean & Organic Everyday Lotion For Dry Skin

 - EWG score: 1

-- My Take: This lotion was on the thinner side of the lotions I tested, but I still really liked it.
+- My Take: I tested 2 types of Everyone lotion.
+My favorite is the Everyone Nourishing Lotion.
+I really like how hydrating and moisturizing it is, and I love that the formula is unscented.
+My 14 year old daughter uses this on her face and it works for her acne-prone skin.
+I also tested the Everyone 3-in-1 unscented lotion, which is on the thinner side of the lotions I tested, but I still really liked it.
 It didn’t have much of a scent and my skin was not greasy after applying.
 This lotion moisturized well and is also one of the cheaper ones that I tested.
-I would definitely buy this lotion again.

 - From the Everyone for everybody website: This mild, unscented EWG Verified™ lotion is gentle enough for faces and moisturizing enough for everywhere else.
 An ideal choice for everyone with scent sensitivities or who prefer to blend in their own pure essential oils.
 Gluten free, cruelty free, synthetic fragrance free, GMO free, Certified B Corporation.